Antonella Bellutti

 Antonella Bellutti (born 7 November 1968) is an Italian racing cyclist and two-time Olympic champion in track cycling.

 She won the pursuit at the 1996 Summer Olympics in Atlanta and the points race at the 2000 Summer Olympics in Sydney.

 Biography

 Born in Bolzano, in South Tyrol, she now resides in Rovereto, in Trentino.

-Bellutti won the silver medal in pursuit at the 1995 UCI Track Cycling World Championships in Bogota, Colombia.
+Bellutti won the silver medal in pursuit at the 1995 UCI Track Cycling World Championships in Bogotá, Colombia.
 The following year she won a bronze medal in the same event.